-Completion of organization of the Second Symposium on STEM/STEAM for Space.
+Completion of the organization of the Second Symposium.

 Product Deliveries on Schedule:

 On March 25, 2016 the first Symposium was held with impressive lectures and lively discussions by the international participants on developments in STEM/ STEAM relevant to space activities.